-We talked to Denis Okhrimenko, CEO of Time for Machine, FinGears, and PAGL, which create unique mechanical models out of metal, wood, and other materials.
-This is what he said:
+Denis Okhrimenko, CEO of Time for Machine, FinGears, and PAGL tells us how to create unique mechanical models out of metal, wood, and other materials.

 First of all, how are you and your family doing in these COVID-19 times?